 Any student who is interested in Criminology has to check out The University of Texas at Dallas.
 In addition to its bachelor's programs, The University of Texas at Dallas offers graduate degrees in Criminology.
 Prefer a large student body?
 This institution has over 20,000 students on campus.

 It's hard to find a better school than St Marys University if you want to pursue Criminology as a major.
-Students who graduate from the criminology program make around $37,389 for their early career and $65,954 in their mid career.
+St Marys University criminology students earn 8.5% more than the typical criminology graduate.
 Situated in San Antonio, Texas, this university is a good choice for students who flourish in an urban atmosphere.

 Northern Arizona University is among your best bets if you want to study Criminology.
-Students from the criminology major at Northern Arizona University get 4.3% more than the standard graduate with the same degree.
+Northern Arizona University offers graduate degrees in criminology for those interested in an advanced degree.
 With over 20,000 undergraduates, this school is among the biggest schools in the U.S..

 It's difficult to beat Texas A&M University - Kingsville if you want to study Criminology.
 In addition to its bachelor's programs, Texas A&M University - Kingsville offers graduate degrees in Criminology.
 Students who enjoy a more slow-paced life will appreciate Texas A&M University - Kingsville's location in the small town of Kingsville, Texas.